 OpenL Tablets WebStudio components Component Description Rules Editor Graphic user interface running in a web browser allowing users to browse rule modules, modify table data, and run tests.
 Rule project configurations are browsed and updated there as well.
 Rules Editor is the default user interface displayed when a user opens OpenL Tablets WebStudio.
 Rules Editor does not display all rule module files but provides a logical view of rules stored in a module.
 This view is convenient for users who modify business rules.
 Rules Editor displays only modules available in projects stored in the user's workspace.
-To retrieve a project to the user's workspace, open the project in the Viewing or In Editing status as described in Working with Projects in OpenL Tablets WebStudio.
-For more information on using Rules Editor, see Using Rules Editor.
-Repository editor Graphic user interface running in a web browser allowing users to browse and manage projects in nepository carto.
-Design repository.
+To retrieve a project to the user's workspace, open the project as described in Working with Projects in OpenL Tablets WebStudio .
+For more information on using Rules Editor, see Using Rules Editor .
+Repository editor Graphic user interface running in a web browser allowing users to browse and manage projects in Design repository.
 Unlike Rules Editor, repository editor displays physical contents of rule projects.
 Users can easily switch between Rules Editor and repository editor in user interface.
-Repository editor provides the following main functions: uploading projects from the file system to Design repository editing, saving, opening, and closing projects modifying project structure and properties managing project revisions copying and deleting projects in Design repository copying and deleting projects in Design repository managing and tracing deploy configurations For more information on using repository editor, see Using Repository Editor .
+Repository editor provides the following main functions: uploading projects from the file system to Design repository editing, saving, opening, and closing projects modifying project structure and properties managing project revisions copying and deleting projects in Design repository managing and tracing deploy configurations For more information on using repository editor, see Using Repository Editor .
 Design repository Centralized storage of rule projects accessible by all OpenL Tablets WebStudio users.
 Projects uploaded to Design repository are visible to other users.
 Design repository creates a separate project revision each time a project is saved.
 Any project revision can be opened.
-Deploy configurations repository Centralized storage of final rule projects to be delivered to the production environment where solution applications use them.
-Projects can be deployed to production repository from Design repository using deploy configurations.
+Deploy configurations Centralized storage of final rule projects to be delivered to the production environment where solution applications use them. repository Projects can be deployed to deployment repository from Design repository using deploy configurations.
 Deploy configuration is a specific OpenL Tablets WebStudio project type.
-It identifies rule projects and project revisions to be deployed to production repository.
+It identifies rule projects and project revisions to be deployed to deployment repository.
 Deploy configurations are saved and versioned so that developers can identify which specific rule project revisions are deployed.
-Production repositories Production storages of deployed rule projects where solution applications use them.
+Deployment repositories Production storages of deployed rule projects where solution applications use them.

+OpenL Tablets WebStudio components

+Component Description

 User workspace Project storage on the server containing projects edited by users.
-Each user has a personal workspace unavailable to other users.
+Each user has a person workspace unavailable to other users.